SuperOfficeDocs/superoffice-docs/docs/mirroring/sql-server-schema.md

 ## Blacklisted tables

-Database tables that fall into one of the [following categories are not mirrored][2]:
+Database tables that fall into one of the following categories are not mirrored:

 * irrelevant (`travelgeneratedtransaction`)
 * not useful (`traveltransactionlog`, `countervalue`)
 * confidential (`credentials`)

+<a href="../assets/downloads/mirroredtables.docx" download>Click to download the Mirrored Tables document</a>

 ## When mirroring schema changes fails